 Salal – Gaultheria Shallon

-First Nation Uses: One of the most plentiful and important fruits for the northwest coast first nations people.
+First Nations uses: Salal is one of the most plentiful and important fruits for the northwest coast first nations people.
 Eaten both fresh and dried into cakes.
 The Kwakwaka’wakw ate the ripe berries dipped in oolichan grease at large feasts.
 For trading or selling, the salal berries were mixed with currants, elderberries, or unripe salal berries.
 The berries were also used to sweeten other foods and the Haida used salal berries to thicken salmon eggs.
 The young leaves were chewed as a hunger suppressant by the Ditidaht.
 The leafy branches were used in pit-cooking, and cooked as a flavouring in fish soup.